 The author of the book is a prominent contemporary scholar in the field of technology-enhanced learning.
 Teaching in the Digital Age, one of his most important books, has received considerable attention around the world.
 Most educational designers and instructors in the field of digital learning use the book as a practical guide in the educational design of digital environments, and it is an authoritative source in the field of online teaching.
-The book introduces the principles for effective teaching and learning.
+The book introduces the principles for effective teaching in an online environment, providing instruction and guidance for instructors on online teaching and learning.
 It presents good practice guidelines for redesigning teaching and enables teachers and instructors to develop the knowledge and skills they need in a digital age.
 This valuable collection has been translated into different languages around the world-including versions available in Spanish, Vietnamese, French, Persian, Chinese, Turkish, Portuguese, and Japanese-and is available on the BCcampus website in Canada as an open access text.